Command Router

 }

-The correct configuration can be confirmed, by sending a suitable command (covered by any of the supplied CommandHandlerDefinition
+The correct configuration can be confirmed, by sending a suitable command (covered by any of the supplied CommandHandlerDefinition) as follows:

 public static void main(String[] args){